sync667/cordova-plugin-braintree-3ds/README.md

+# NOTE
+This repo is a fork of https://github.com/taracque/cordova-plugin-braintree.
+All active development should point to there - this repo exists only so that I can keep pushing this plugin forward while Taracque maintains the stable branch.

+For support please refer to that repo, not to this one.
+I cannot guarantee I will answer.
+Feel free to submit PR's, however, and I will do my best to get them both into this code and back into Taracque's fork.

 # Braintree Cordova Plugin

 This is a [Cordova](http://cordova.apache.org/) plugin for the [Braintree](https://www.braintreepayments.com/) mobile payment processing SDK.

-This version of the plugin uses versions `4.9.0` (iOS) and `2.6.2` (Android) of the Braintree mobile SDK.
+This version of the plugin uses versions `4.9.0` (iOS) and `3.1.0` (Android) of the Braintree mobile SDK.
 Documentation for the Braintree SDK can be found [here](https://developers.braintreepayments.com/start/overview).
 Before start using this plugin please read that documentation.

 **This plugin is still in development.**

 # Install

+Please ensure you are on a reasonably recent version of Node.
+The install script uses ES6 features that require at least node 7.

 Be sure, that plist and xcode npm module is installed:
 ```bash